Abdelrahman-Abuhelal/Room-Reservation-System/README.md

 # Room Reservation System

-# How to Start a Spring Boot Project:
+# How to Start the Project:

 This guide will walk you through the steps to start the project using the command line.